iNavFlight/inav/docs/Settings.md

 ### beeper_pwm_mode

-On some targets allows to disable PWM mode for beeper.
-Switch from ON to OFF if extarnal beeper sound is weak.
-Do not switch from OFF to ON without checking if board supports PWM beeper mode
+Allows disabling PWM mode for beeper on some targets.
+Switch from ON to OFF if the external beeper sound is weak.
+Do not switch from OFF to ON without checking if the board supports PWM beeper mode

 | Default | Min | Max |
 | --- | --- | --- |